 To publish to Scene7 directly from a digital asset:

-In AEM, click Digital Assets to access the digital asset manager.
+In Experience Manager, click Digital Assets to access the digital asset manager.

 Double-click to open an asset.